plugorgau/plugorgau.github.io/content/events/2015/paul-fenwick.md

 ---
-title: "November Talk: The future is awesome by Paul Fenwick"
+title: "November Talk: The future is awesome"
 date: 2015-11-09T18:00:00+08:00
+presenters:
+  - Paul Fenwick
 ---

 The 21st century is a time with an unprecedented expansion of ideas,